Dr. George Kulik

 Journal Article ,

 Src phosphorylates the insulin-like growth factor type I receptor on the autophosphorylation sites requirement for transformation by src.
 (1996).
-Src phosphorylates the insulin-like growth factor type I receptor on the autophosphorylation sites requirement for transformation by src.
-Journal Of Biological Chemistry, 271, 31562–31571.
+Journal of Biological Chemistry, 271, 31562–31571.

 Presentations